Joe Clark: Early years

-Charles Joseph Clark was born in High River, Alberta, the son of Grace Roselyn (née Welch) and local newspaper publisher Charles A. Clark.
+Charles Joseph Clark was born on June 5, 1939, in High River, Alberta, the son of Grace Roselyn (née Welch) and local newspaper publisher Charles A. Clark.

 Clark attended local schools and the University of Alberta, where he earned a bachelor's degree in history (1960) and a master's degree in political science (1973).
 While in high school, he gained journalism experience with the High River Times and the Calgary Albertan.
 In his first year at the University of Alberta, Clark joined the staff of the campus newspaper, The Gateway, and eventually became its editor-in-chief.
 Clark was also a member of the University of Alberta Debate Society (UADS).
 He later worked one summer at the Edmonton Journal where he met his future biographer, David L. Humphreys.

 Clark then attended Dalhousie Law School.
 However, he spent more time with the Dalhousie Student Union, Progressive Conservative politics and the Dalhousie Gazette, than on his courses.
 After leaving Dalhousie, he unsuccessfully pursued first-year law studies at the University of British Columbia Faculty of Law in Vancouver.
 He then worked full-time for the Progressive Conservative Party.

 In 1973, Clark married law student Maureen McTeer.
 McTeer has developed her own career as a well-known author and lawyer and caused controversy by keeping her maiden name after marriage, a practice less common at the time.
-Their daughter, Catherine has pursued a career in public relations and broadcasting.
+Their daughter, Catherine has pursued a career in broadcasting.